bigjosh/Timed-Capsule/README.md

 * Run for decades on 2xAA batteries.
 * Stay accurate to to within ±2ppm over the lifetime.
-* Have enough power at the end of 50 years in torage to still be able to decisively open the locking mechanisim.
+* Have enough power at the end of 50 years in storage to still be able to decisively open the locking mechanisim.
 * Replaceable batteries

 ## Critical parts: